numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 Runtime Computations
 =====================

+..
 In order to display quantitative measurements, we have seen in the previous section that we should start from the collection of runtimes for different target values.

-In the performance assessment setting, a problem instance is the quintuple :math:`p=(n,f_\theta,\theta,I,I^{{\rm target},\theta})` where :math:`I^{{\rm target},\theta}` is the target indicator value.
-For each benchmarked algorithm a single runtime is measured on each problem.
+In the performance assessment context, a problem instance is the quintuple :math:`p=(n,f_\theta,\theta_i,I,I^{{\rm target},\theta_i})` containing dimension, function, instantiation parameters, quality indicator mapping, and quality indicator target value.
+For each benchmarked algorithm a single runtime is measured on each problem. [#]_

+.. [#] From a single run of the algorithm on a given problem instance triple :math:`p=(n,f_\theta,\theta_i)`, we can measure as many runtimes as different target values are defined.

 Formally, the runtime on problem :math:`p` is denoted as :math:`\mathrm{RT}(p)`.
 It is a random variable that counts the number of function evaluations needed to reach a quality indicator value of at most :math:`I^{{\rm target},\theta}` for the first time.
 A run or trial that reached the target quality indicator value |ftarget| is called *successful*. [#]_